silu-07/msal-angular17-with-listdata/README.md

         }
     }
 ```
+If you don't know where to get the clientId and TenantId, you can watch my YouTube video: [How to use the Microsoft Identity Platform with Angular Application](https://youtu.be/QZnX_KXTpfI "How to use the Microsoft Identity Platform with Angular Application")

 ### Install Angular dependencies and run
 - npm install
 - ng start

-Feel free to watch my YouTube video if you want to see how I made the project  [How to use the Microsoft Identity Platform with Angular Application](https://youtu.be/QZnX_KXTpfI "How to use the Microsoft Identity Platform with Angular Application")

 # Screenshots
 #### Welcome page